Japan announces easing of virus emergency ahead of Olympics - WHIZ News

 Japan has been struggling since late March to slow a wave of infections propelled by more contagious variants, with new daily cases soaring above 7,000 at one point and seriously ill patients straining hospitals in Tokyo, Osaka and other metropolitan areas.

-Daily cases have since subsided significantly, paving the way for Prime Minister Yoshihide Suga to downgrade the state of emergency when it expires on Sunday to less stringent measures.
-The new measures will last until July 11 — just 12 days before the Games.
+New cases have since subsided significantly, paving the way for Prime Minister Yoshihide Suga to downgrade the state of emergency when it expires on Sunday to less stringent measures.
+The new measures will last until July 11 — just 12 days before the Olympics.

 Suga said the relaxed measures will focus on early closures of bars and restaurants.

-If another surge occurs and strains hospitals, “we will quickly take action, including strengthening of the measures,” Suga said, addressing concerns by medical experts.
+If another surge occurs and strains hospitals, “we will quickly take action, including strengthening the measures,” Suga said, addressing concerns by medical experts.
+“We should be most cautious about causing another major upsurge.”

+Limits for the number of fans at sporting events will remain in place, and “the upper limits for the Tokyo Olympics will be decided in line with these rules,” Suga said, suggesting that some fans will be allowed in Olympic venues.

 Experts at a virus panel meeting Thursday gave their approval for government plans to downgrade the emergency in Tokyo, Aichi, Hokkaido, Osaka, Kyoto, Hyogo and Fukuoka.